hashara256/ODpyClassGen/README.md

 ## Contact

-For questions or support, please open an issue on the GitHub repository or contact the project maintainer at your-email@example.com.
+For questions or support, please open an issue on the GitHub repository.